DorsaRoh/Machine-Learning/ML_Interviews/README.md

 # ML Interview Questions & Answers

+Linear Algebra, Statistics & Probability from scratch.

-*Answers to the questions from [Introduction to ML Interviews Book](https://huyenchip.com/ml-interviews-book/) by Chip Huyen.*
+*Includes all answers to the questions from [Introduction to ML Interviews Book](https://huyenchip.com/ml-interviews-book/) by Chip Huyen.*

 1. [Vectors](#1-vectors)